When a Country Bans Social Media

 When tragedy raises concerns about technology, we typically weigh the technology’s benefits against its costs.
 There’s no question that Facebook, WhatsApp, and others have helped spread misinformation and incite violence.
 But as those services become communication infrastructures, they also help people find aid or connect with family in the aftermath of a tragedy.
 That reasoning is sound but also circular: It’s cold comfort to celebrate social media’s ability to help clean up the mess it also helped create.

-But Sri Lanka’s social web has been indelibly shaped by Facebook and its internet.org effort, which brought access to certain Internet services to developing nations—and effectively made Facebook-owned products, especially WhatsApp, the core of online access across vast swaths of the developing world.
-In the West, internet proponents accuse bans like Sri Lanka’s of stripping away “internet freedom.”
-That notion is ideological under the best of circumstances, but it only makes sense in regions like North America, Europe, and East Asia, where social media are just a part of the internet (even if an important one).
+But Sri Lanka’s social web has been indelibly shaped by Facebook and its internet.org effort, which brought access to certain internet services to developing nations—and effectively made Facebook-owned products, especially WhatsApp, the core of online access across vast swaths of the developing world.
+In the West, internet proponents accuse bans such as Sri Lanka’s of stripping away “internet freedom.”
+That notion is ideological under the best of circumstances, but it makes sense only in regions such as North America, Europe, and East Asia, where social media are just a part of the internet (even if an important one).
 In the developing world, they are nearly coextensive with the internet.
 Being online just means using Facebook or WhatsApp.

-Part of the problem with social media is that users in the West tend to construe it as a fixed and singular affair.
-Facebook is Facebook in Topeka and Los Angeles; Instagram works the same in Paris, France or in Paris, Texas.
+Part of the problem with social media is that users in the West tend to construe them as a fixed and singular affair.
+Facebook is Facebook in Topeka, Kansas, and Los Angeles; Instagram works the same in Paris, France, or in Paris, Texas.
 Tech companies’ social and economic promise relies largely on the homogeneity of their offerings.
 The same smartphone operating systems deliver the same interfaces all around the world.
 The experience of posting updates seems identical, inspiring a common formal foundation for understanding someone utterly foreign.
 And the financial leverage associated with creating software in Silicon Valley and delivering it all around the world makes for enormous profits on historically tiny capital and human-resource investments.

 It is a convenient myth that social media are monolithic.
-These services don’t really operate globally, even if the apps download and the posts upload.
-Paris, Texas and Paris, France aren’t the same, even if Instagram is.
+These services don’t really operate globally, even if the apps download and the posts upload anywhere.
+Paris, Texas, and Paris, France, aren’t the same, even if Instagram is.
 Social media are but one part of complex sociopolitical circumstances that demand more deliberate action.
-Calls for regulation of Facebook, YouTube, and others are really just desperate pleas from people on the ground everywhere, from Sri Lanka to New Zealand, for these global services to work as local ones, too.
+Calls for regulation of Facebook, YouTube, and others are really just desperate pleas from people on the ground everywhere, from Sri Lanka to New Zealand, for these global services to work as local ones too.

 That’s a complex challenge.
 It doesn’t just involve bowing to local wishes, as risks in Sri Lanka, China, and elsewhere attest.
-But it does demand a lot more than just better monitoring for hate speech, false news, or incitements to violence, as Facebook promised to do in Myanmar, and after the Christchurch shooting, following reports of Russian election interference, and countless other times.
+But it does demand a lot more than just better monitoring for hate speech, false news, or incitements to violence, as Facebook promised to do in Myanmar, and after the Christchurch shooting, after the reports of Russian-election interference, and countless other times.

 Read: The education of Mark Zuckerberg

-Each time a problem arises for Facebook, the same solutions tend to arrive on its heels, along with the same obstacles to its realization.
+Each time a problem arises for Facebook, the same solutions tend to arrive on its heels, along with the same obstacles to their realization.
 Better self-governance and accountability—so long as growth and profitability are not affected.
 More engagement with local stakeholders—so long as they embrace the underlying promise of social media.
-Openness to regulatory reform—knowing that the political quagmires technology companies have helped establish reduce the likelihood that new policy will come to fruition, along with the threat that local regulation becomes de-facto global policy.
+Openness to regulatory reform—knowing that the political quagmires that technology companies have helped establish reduce the likelihood that new policy will come to fruition, along with the threat that local regulation becomes de facto global policy.

 This pattern shrouds an obvious question that nobody wants to ask, let alone answer.
 Bracketing for a moment the question of whether the internet is a tool for democratic good or not, is it even a viable one?
 A global information network—one that connects the world and all its citizens in more or less the same way, with minor tweaks through effective management—could simply be unattainable.